larue3000/HPCC-Kubernetes/README.md

 ### Known issues
 1. Even create thor containers but thor slaves will try to deployed from the first non-master containers instead of the first thor container.
 This probably can be fixed by entries in genrules.conf or need wait for HPCC 6.0.0.

+2. Roxie fails to start in cluster environenment.
+This is no WMEM_MAX and RMEM_MAX resources in the container environenment.
+These buffer size setting should be configured on the host system.
+In HPCC 6.0.0 we will skip the checking on containers and document this.
+We do need to test network performance and give some guidanse for the buffer size setting on the host.